MicrosoftDocs/semantic-kernel-docs/semantic-kernel/enterprise-readiness/observability/telemetry-with-console.md

 ```

 There are two parts to each activity:
-- The activity trace itself: contains the span ID and parent span ID that APM tools use to build the traces, the duration of the activity, and any tags and events associated with the activity.
+- The activity itself: contains the span ID and parent span ID that APM tools use to build the traces, the duration of the activity, and any tags and events associated with the activity.
 - The resource associated with the activity: contains information about the service, instance, and SDK used to generate the activity.

 > [!IMPORTANT]